 A summary of all transfers to public entities is presented and summarised by transferring department.
-The details thereof are to be presented in the relevant Vote as referred to in Section 5.6.1 of Estimates of Provincial Revenue and Expenditure in this document.
+The details thereof are to be presented in the relevant Vote as referred to in Section 5.6.1 of EPRE in this document.

-Table 1.15: Summar f provincial transfers to public entities by transferring depa irtment
+Table 1.15: Summary of provincial transfers to public entities by transferring department